spautz/limited-cache/README.md

 No: For performance it only tracks by `set` time.

-If you want items to expire based on when they were last accessed (instead of when they were set), you can `set` the value that already exists: only the timestamp will be updated.
+If you want items to expire based on when they were last accessed (instead of when they were set), you can `set` the value that already exists: only the timestamp will be updated, so performance won't suffer.